Skip navigation

 Even if a homocysteine blood test shows that your homocysteine levels are higher than normal, an MTHFR gene test is generally not needed.
 That's because the treatment for high homocysteine levels is the same whether or not it's caused by a common change in your MTHFR gene.

 To lower homocysteine levels, your health care provider will usually recommend taking vitamin B supplements that include folic acid, which is a form of folate.
+However, if you have the gene variant MTHFR, your provider may recommend methylfolate (5-MTHF) instead since your body may be able to use this form more easily.
 The extra vitamins can make up for an MTHFR gene that's not fully working.
 Your provider may recommend eating more foods with folate, too.
 Before making changes in your health habits, talk with your provider.

 Studies show that taking folic acid greatly reduces the risk of neural tube defects in babies.
-So, folic acid supplements are recommended for everyone who may become pregnant.
+So, even if you have the MTHFR gene variant, the U.S. Centers for Disease Control and Prevention (CDC) recommends folic acid supplements for everyone who may become pregnant.
 Folic acid may also decrease the risk of stroke from a blood clot in adults.
 But this treatment doesn't appear to decrease the risk of heart disease.

 Other names: methylenetetrahydrofolate reductase mutation, C677T and A1298C, MTHFR DNA assay, MTHFR DNA testing, MTHFR gene variants, MTHFR gene polymorphisms 677T>C & 1298A>C mutations